 Pages helps you align objects using smart guides, which are only displayed whenever an image or other object aligns with the center or edge of another object.
-To enable smart guides:
+These smart guides are enabled by default.
+If you don't see smart guides, you can turn them on as follows:

 - 1. Select Pages > Preferences.

-- 2. Click on the General tab.
+- 2. Click on the Rulers tab.

 - Check the boxes next to "Show guides at object center" and "Show guides at object edges."
 Click on the color well to change the color of your guides from the default, which is blue.
 Guides will not be visible when you print your document.